Shortest sustainable lead time with the best possible quality and value to people and society.

 Lean Budgeting for Development Value Streams

 Identifying the value streams and understanding the flow through the organization is an essential step in improving value delivery.
 It also unlocks the opportunity to implement Lean Budgets, which can substantially reduce overhead and friction and further accelerate flow.

 Value Stream KPIs

 A Lean budgeting process can substantially simplify financial governance, empower decentralized decision-making, and increase the flow of value through the enterprise.
 It’s a bold move to go from funding projects to allocating budgets to value streams.
 Naturally, this new approach raises the question, how does the enterprise know it’s achieving an appropriate return on that substantial investment?

 To that end, each value stream defines a set of criteria, or key performance indicators (KPIs), which can be used to evaluate the ongoing investment.
-The type of value stream drives under consideration drives the KPIs that the business will need, for example:
+The type of value stream under consideration drives the KPIs that the business will need, for example:

 - Some value streams produce revenue, or end-user value directly, in which case revenue may be an appropriate measure.
 Other metrics such as market share or solution usage may provide additional insight.

 - Other value streams, or elements of a value stream, are creating emergent new offerings.
-In this case, potential return on investment (ROI) is a lagging economic measure.
+In this case, the potential return on investment (ROI) is a lagging economic measure.
 Instead, using nonfinancial, innovation accounting KPIs to get fast feedback may be a better choice.

 - Some development value streams are merely cost centers, which serve internal operational value streams and are not independently monetized.
 In this case, measures such as customer satisfaction, net promoter score, team/ART self-assessment, and feature cycle time may be more relevant.

 - In the most significant scale, a value stream may establish an even broader set of measures, such as those represented by the sample Lean-Agile portfolio Metrics.

 Value Stream Coordination

 There are typically two types of coordination activities required with value streams: